jennicar/OOP/README.md

 # OOP

-Applying object-orientation to a planner object.
+C++ - Applying object-orientation to a planner object.